Understand Roles and Permissions¶

 You can create as many roles as required and configure permissions for them according to the needs of your company.

-- System capabilities
+- Entity and system capabilities

 - Entity-level permissions